censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 3. Enter the name of the site in the text box.
 You may enter several sites by separating them with spaces or newlines.
 Please note that entering `example.com` will include all sites under that domain, like `www.example.com` or `x.y.example.com`.
 4. When done, go back or close the tab.

+**Note:** In the unfortunate case that a site is only accessible via HTTP, and it is also being hijacked by a censor, you will need to go to the [Settings page](settings.md), disable Origin access, and try again.
+Please note that this setting affects all sites, and it is not remembered by CENO for subsequent runs.
+We encourage you to contact the site administrators and tell them to enable HTTPS support.

 ## Others cannot retrieve content seeded by my device

 First, make sure that your device is still seeding the content by going to the [*CENO Settings* page](settings.md), only leaving the *Shared by other CENO users* source box checked, then accessing that content again: it should load (at least partially), and pushing the CENO address bar icon should only show non-zero values under *Shared by other CENO users* or *Shared by you*.